Observation of time-reversal symmetric Hall effect in graphene-WSe2 heterostructures at room temperature: AUTHOR INFORMATION

 A.B., P.T., and D.S. conceptualized the study, performed the measurements, and analyzed the data.
 A.A., A.C., and K.D. performed the theoretical analysis.
 K.W. and T.T. grew the hBN single crystals.
 All the authors contributed to preparing the manuscript.

 \textbf{Notes}

 The authors declare no competing financial interest.

-\begin{acknowledgement} A.B. acknowledges funding from the DST FIST program, DST fellowship (DST/SJF/PSA01/2016-17), and US Army DECVCOM and ITC IPAC (project: FA520922P0166/2232).
-A.C. acknowledges the Indian Institute of Technology, Kanpur, and the Science and Engineering Research Board (SERB) National Postdoctoral Fellowship (PDF/2021/000346), India, for financial support.
+\begin{acknowledgement} The authors acknowledge stimulating discussions with Sumanta Tewari and Jay Deep Sau.
+A.B. acknowledges funding from the Department of Science \& Technology FIST program, DST fellowship (No. DST/SJF/PSA01/2016-17), and the U.S. Army DEVCOM Indo-Pacific (Project number: FA5209 22P0166).
+A.C. acknowledges the Indian Institute of Technology, Kanpur, and the Science and Engineering Research Board (SERB) National Postdoctoral Fellowship (PDF/ 2021/ 000346), India, for partial financial support.
+A.C. acknowledges Alexander Von Humboldt Post-doctoral fellowship, Germany, for funding.
 A.A. acknowledges the Science and Engineering Research Board for Project No. MTR/2019/001520, and the Department of Science and Technology for Project No. DST/NM/TUE/QM-6/2019(G)-IIT Kanpur of the Government of India for funding.
-K.W. and T.T. acknowledge support from JSPS KAKENHI (Grant Numbers 19H05790, 20H00354, and 21H05233) \end{acknowledgement}
+K.W. and T.T. acknowledge support from JSPS KAKENHI (Grant Numbers 19H05790, 20H00354, and 21H05233). \end{acknowledgement}

 \begin{suppinfo}